tjshiu/Computer-Science-Topics/JavaScript/dynamicProgramming/README.md

 |__Table Entries__| Unlike the tabulated version, all entries of the lookup table are not necessarily filled in memoized version.
 The table is filled on demand | In tabulated version, starting from the first entry, all entries are filled one by one |

 __Memoization - Top Down Dynamic Programming__
+Here we keep a lookup table or a cache of any answers that we have.
+We also call function multiple times and makes the calls until it gets to the bottom.
+As we start from the bottom and go to the top, we store the values in our lookup table or cache.
 Let's use a top-down approach to optimize the example.

 1. if n = 1 or n = 2, return 1